MilkTool/ten/Readme.md

 Or if `make` doesn't link to `gmake` on your system, then use `gmake` explicitly instead.

+Note that this installs to the `/usr/local/` subpath, so libraries will go in `/usr/local/lib` or `/usr/local/lib64` so those need to set as library directories (by adding them to LD_LIBRARY_PATH) and the CLI executable is put in `/usr/local/bin`, which needs to be in your PATH.

 ## Usage
 I'll just copy the help menu here: